Who is Ange Postecoglou? Tottenham new manager's style of play, tactics, career record and Spurs contract

 and live on Freeview channel 276

-The North London club are currently searching for a long-term replacement for former manager Antonio Conte after interim spells for both Christian Stillini and Ryan Mason.
-Tottenham endured a disappointing season last time out and they are set to experience life without European football for the first time since the 2008/09 campaign.
+Spurs have been searching for a long-term replacement for Antonio Conte after interim spells for both Christian Stillini and Ryan Mason at the end of last season.
+The North London club endured a disappointing season last time out and are set to experience life without European football for the first time since the 2009/10 campaign.

 Who is Ange Postecoglou?

-Ange Postecoglou is a Greek-Australian football manager who is currently in charge of Scottish champions Celtic.
+Ange Postecoglou is a Greek-Australian football manager who arrives in the Premier League after a two year spell with Scottish champions Celtic.
 Postecoglou was born in Greece on 27 August 1965 and he emigrated to Australia when he was just five years old.

 Postecoglou enjoyed a 10-year playing career from 1984 to 1994 and he played as a defender in the Australian football league.
 He represented the Socceroos at international level and won a total of four international caps.

-Postecoglou returned to the Australian top-flight in 2009 and he lifted two top-flight titles in three seasons with Brisbane Roar.
+Postecoglou then returned to the Australian top-flight in 2009 and lifted two top-flight titles in three seasons with Brisbane Roar.

 Postecoglou returned to management the following year and he enjoyed a three year spell in Japan with the Yokohama F.Marinos.
 In 2019 he guided the club to their first top-flight title in 15 years, whilst also becoming the first ever Australian to win the title in Japan.